The root of the DOM tree to which this DLoc applies.

 attributes and text nodes, that's the same as node.
 For locations

-pointing to an element, that's the child to which the node, offset
+pointing to an element, that's the child to which the node, offset pair

 points.
 Since this pair may point after the last child of an element, the

-child obtained may be undefined
+child obtained may be undefined.

 Creates a copy of the location.